KamilleModules/Ekom/doc/database/database.md

 - carrier_id: fk
 - priority: int, priority number (usually ordered from the cheapest for the user to the most expensive).
                     Lowest number has precedence.
+                    The default carrier of a shop is the one with the lowest priority number.